kwr760/royhome-net/README.md

 the incrementing of the sequences.
 This will become a problem when adding user added data.
 ```
 clean.sql - drop the sequences and tables
-create.sql - create tables and sequences
+upgrade-0.sql - create tables and sequences
-populate.sql - add the data to the tables
+validate-0.sql - add the data to the tables
 ```